 The main needs of the developers working with AJAX web applications are:

-- Performing AJAX calls
+• Performing AJAX calls;

-- Manipulating the Document Object Model (DOM) - the data structure kept by the browser representing the webpage's structure
+• Manipulating the Document Object Model (DOM) - the data structure kept by the browser representing the webpage's structure;

-- React to the user's interactions
+• React to the user's interactions.

 The jQuery framework was released in 2006 and - unlike Prototype - has let the language core as it were and rather focused on providing plenty functionalities related with the DOM, events, asynchronicity and effects.

 This kind of code is often filled with selector-names and easily becomes a mess as the application's complexity evolves.
 There is a set of frameworks that allow us to address this problem in an elegant way by leveraging on application patterns that are similar to the famous Model-View-Controller (MVC) pattern.

 This kind of applications is called Single-Page Application (SPA) and, as their code is often quite elaborate and complex, it’s recommendable to pick one of these frameworks when implementing a SPA.
 Let’s look into some of them.

-The communication between these entities is managed in an event-based fashion and it also sports a Router class that allows the applications to react to urls and to update these according to the triggered events.
+The communication between these entities is managed in an event-based fashion and it also supports a Router class that allows the applications to react to URLs and to update these according to the triggered events.

-Angular is a framework implemented by Google that used to follow a MVC architecture and that has evolved into an MVVM framework.
-As Backbone, it’s focused on SPAs and enforces the separation between application-logic, display-logic and templates.
+Angular is a framework implemented by Google that used to follow a MVC architecture and that has evolved into an MVVC framework.
+Similar to Backbone, it’s focused on SPAs and enforces the separation between application-logic, display-logic and templates.

 Virtual-DOM based frameworks